Picture this – It's the middle of winter, and your furnace breaks down, or you have a great job, but the markets crash, and you are laid off.

 Emergency funds are an essential part of any financial plan.
 They provide a cushion in case of unexpected expenses or emergencies.
 Take the Covid-19 pandemic as an example.
 It may be slowing down, but thousands of people lost their jobs or were hit with unexpected medical bills.
 Not all of them were prepared.

-As per a Bankrate survey, over 25% of Americans do not have any emergency savings at all.
-Out of the 75% who have an emergency fund, most do not have enough savings to last three months.
+The latest Bankrate survey finds that more than 20% of Americans do not have any emergency savings at all.
+And out of the other 80% who do have an emergency fund, nearly one in three (30 percent) do not have enough to cover three months of expenses.

 Emergency funds can help you in unexpected financial emergencies.
 Without it, you may have to borrow money or use your credit cards to pay for unforeseen expenses, leading to debt and financial problems.
 Prepare yourself, so you do not find yourself in a similar situation.